piyook/torch-it/README.md

 ## Customization

-You can edit the following arrays in `nuke.sh` to customize the cleanup:
+You can edit the following arrays in `nuke.sh` or `nuke.ts` to customize the cleanup:

 - `BUILD_DIRS`: Build output and artifact directories
 - `CACHE_DIRS`: Cache directories for various tools